AxisCommunications/signed-video-framework/lib/plugins/README.md

 plugin and should preferably be built with the unthreaded one.

 ## Threaded plugin
 The threaded plugin calls the OpenSSL signing APIs from a separate thread.
-A new thread is spawned for each created Signed Video object, which can cause quite some threads if multiple streams are signed.
+If the plugin is initialized using sv_interface_init() a central thread is spawned.
+If the user runs multiple sessions they share the same input and output buffers.
+If the plugin is not initialized signing is done from a local thread in each session.
+This can cause quite some threads if multiple streams are signed.
 The implementation requires glib-2.0.

-## Single threaded plugin
-The threaded plugin calls the OpenSSL signing APIs from one (single) separate thread.
-If multiple streams are signed, these streams share the same input and output buffers.
-The implementation requires glib-2.0.

 ## Selecting a plugin
 Through the meson option `signingplugin`, one of them can be selected and the source file is added to the library sources.
-There are two extra options (`threaded_unless_check_dep` and `single_threaded_unless_check_dep`) which can be set if the signing side should be built with a threaded plugin unless libcheck exists.
+There is one extra option (`threaded_unless_check_dep`) which can be set if the signing side should be built with a threaded plugin unless libcheck exists.
 The unthreaded plugin is the library default.

 ## Creating a plugin